itsf4llofstars/scripts/bash/tar-dotfiles.md

 ---
 ## Script Maintenance

-The script should be setup so as to only have to change the Constant filename and pathname variables<br>
+The script should be setup so as to only have to change the Constant filename and pathname<br>
-section to the names you wish.
-Also you change, add or subtract additional files in section where<br>
+variables section to the names you wish.
+Also you change, add or subtract additional files in<br>
-the dot files are copied to the TEMP_PATH variable.
-A commented line has been added to ease files<br>
+section where the dot files are copied to the TEMP_PATH variable.
+A commented line has been added<br>
-addition.
+to ease files addition.

 > \# cp "\$HOME"/.file "$TEMP_PAtH"/file.bak

 I'm sure there better ways for creating this type of tar.
-Till we explore them it is reccomened to not forgo the the script deleting old directories and old tar files.
-This ensures that your archive has the most up to date file data.
+Till we explore them it is reccomened to<br>
+not forgo the the script deleting old directories and old tar files.
+This ensures that your<br>
+archive has the most up to date file data.

 <br>